uccser/linkie/README.rst

 1.4.1
 ------------------------------------------------------------------------------

-- Add logic to delay Linkie requesting from a domain if it responds with code 429
+- Add logic to delay Linkie requesting from a domain if it responds with code 429.
-- Reorganise logging output so that the URL is printed last
+- Reorganise logging output so that the URL is printed last.
+- Update dependencies.

 1.4.0
 ------------------------------------------------------------------------------